-Travelling alone requires you to be organized and safe.
+Traveling alone requires you to be organized and safe.
 If you have a prepaid phone, you need to make sure you have enough credit to last you for the time you are away.
-A charger is very important, once the battery is flat that’s that.
-Charges are expensive to buy overseas and cheap ones can damage your phone.
+A charger is essential, once the battery is flat, that’s that.
+Charges are expensive to buy overseas, and cheap ones can damage your phone.

-Solo travelers need to Travel smart, that means a daily reporting system, it can be a simple SMS or Email or Facebook or Viber, message to a friend.
-If the friend or family cannot get hold of you OR haven’t heard from you at least they can call the hotel or police for help.
+Solo travelers need to Travel smart, that means a regular reporting system, it can be a simple SMS or Email or Facebook or Viber, message to a friend.
+If the friend or family cannot get hold of you OR haven’t heard from you at least, they can call the hotel or police for help.

 Shoes that look like sports shoes (runners/sneakers), spells TOURIST from miles, as a solo female traveler you want to blend in the crowd.
 Shoes are the biggest give away.
-You see girls dress up really nice and then they go and put on runners with a nice dress or skirt.
+You see girls dress up nice, and then they go and put on runners with a cute dress or skirt.
 What is all that about?
-I know as a tourist we walk a lot and I love walking but I am anti-sports shoes, especially when you can get so many comfortable, good quality, stylish walking shoes.
+I know as a tourist we walk a lot and I love walking, but I am anti-sports shoes, especially when you can get so many comfortable, good quality, stylish walking shoes.

-One to carry your things like a water bottle, umbrella, makeup, camera etc and one small one that you can hang across your shoulder and chest for your cash, card & passport – pickpocketing is big in Europe, Asia, parts of America etc. The last thing you need is to be a victim of pickpocketing.
-I found having two bags works really well.
+One to carry your things like a water bottle, umbrella, makeup, camera, etc. and one small one that you can hang across your shoulder and chest for your cash, card & passport – pickpocketing is big in Europe, Asia, parts of America, etc. The last thing you need is to be a victim of pickpocketing.
+I found having two bags works well.

-Leave this with the friend or family you will be reporting daily to and email a copy to yourself.
-This is only in case of emergency, if your friend or family is not able to contact you, they will have all the documents that will help with insurance, police etc
+Leave this with the friend or family member you will be reporting daily to and also email a copy to yourself.
+This is only in case of emergency; if your friend or family is not able to contact you, they will have all the documents that will help with insurance, police, etc